SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/enterprise-search-audit.md

 Use this dashboard to:

 * Monitor top users by search count, data scanned and retrieved across the account.
-* To view the distribution of query time range.
+* View the distribution of query time range.
 * Identify top users for each query type in every tier.

 <img src={useBaseUrl('https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Enterprise-Search-Audit/Enterprise-Search-Audit-User-Insights.png')} alt="Enterprise Search Audit - User Insights" />